raptorjs-legacy/raptorjs/README.md

 RaptorJS
 ========

-RaptorJS is a modular JavaScript toolkit from eBay.
+RaptorJS is an End-to-End JavaScript Toolkit for Building Adaptive Modules and UI Components.
 Visit [http://raptorjs.org/](http://raptorjs.org/) for more details.